Trust Logo

 First Aider to apply a green wrist band to the child, this will inform other staff and any after school clubs that the child has had a head bump during the day.
 Parents to remove this at home on the same day to prevent any confusion the following day.

-The school office will notify parents by text message following any minor head injury to a child.
+The school office may notify parents by an email message following any minor head injury to a child.
 Parents/carers may follow this up with a call to the office or may come to school to inspect the injury, if they so wish.

 Top